How Sweet is your Sweat?

 Calendula: Natures skin soother.
 Calendula flower petals hold anti-inflammatory properties and are used to improve skin hydration and firmness.
 A traditional remedy for skin issues like nappy rash, dermatitis and more, it is known for its antioxidant activity, helping to increase blood flow and oxygen to wounds, speeding the growth of new tissue.

 Tapioca Flour: PH neutral and moisture absorbing.
-We use organic pres
+We use organic preservative free flour only.

 Check out our exciting deodorants, including our fun candy scented range designed especially for your tweens.
 Click Here